koekvall/finite-suppl/README.md

 # finite-suppl

-This repository contains code for reproducing the simulations and dat examples in ``Concave likelihood-based regression with finite-support response variables'' by Ekvall and Bottai.
+This repository contains code for reproducing the simulations and data examples in ``Concave likelihood-based regression with finite-support response variables'' by Ekvall and Bottai.